Apple, Google settle smartphone patent litigation

 "Apple and Google have also agreed to work together in some areas of patent reform," the statement said.

-Apple and companies that make phones using Google's Android software have filed dozens of such lawsuits against one another around the world to protect their technology.
-Apple co-founder Steve Jobs called Android a "stolen product."
+Apple and companies that make phones using Google's Android software have filed dozens of such lawsuits against each other around the world to protect their technology.
+Apple argued that Android phones that use Google software copy its iPhones.

-Google and Apple informed a federal appeals court in Washington that their cases against each other should be dismissed, according to filings on Friday.
-However, the deal does not apply to Apple's litigation against Samsung Electronics Co Ltd.
+The two companies informed a federal appeals court in Washington that the cases should be dismissed, according to filings on Friday.
+However, the deal does not appear to apply to Apple's litigation against Samsung Electronics Co Ltd, as no dismissal notices were filed in those cases.

-Apple has battled Google and what once were the largest adopters of its Android mobile software, partly to try to curb the rapid expansion of the free, rival operating system.

-But it has been unable to slow Android's ascendancy, which is now installed on an estimated 80 percent of new phones sold every year.
-Motorola, the U.S. company that pioneered the mobile phone, no longer ranks among the biggest smartphone makers.